-This article provides an overview of the litigation process and making appeal against wrongful assessment of customs taxes by the Customs House under Customs Act 1969.
+This article provides an overview of the litigation process and makes an appeal against the wrongful assessment of customs taxes by the Customs House under the Customs Act 1969.

 Customs Appeal to Commissioner